 - False positives: Capturing online data from someone that is believed to be the subject, but actually isn’t, is a costly mistake that insurers cannot afford to make.
 It is important to have proper authentication tools that can verify the identity of a subject.

 - Aliases: It is not uncommon for everyday social media users to have more than one account on social media platforms.
 In fact, “finsta”, a term used for “fake Instagram”, is an extremely popular trend among Gen Z Instagram users.
-“Finsta” accounts contain posts that would not typically be shared with an entire network of friends, which can lead to the discovery of valuable content.
+“Finsta” accounts do not often contain posts meant for sharing with an network of friends.
+The content can be valuable to discovery despite its discrete nature.
 Being able to locate this content, however, requires expertise and training.

 - General lack of time and resources: Sometimes it may take hours to go through content on just a single Twitter feed.
-Most insurance teams do not have the capabilities necessary to dedicate to every individual case, which means that crucial information is likely being overlooked.
+Proper resources and skills are necessary to avoid overlooking crucial information.
+And most insurance teams do not have the resources needed to properly investigate subjects online.
 SMI Aware analysts utilize proprietary technology to narrow search results and analyze every possible outlet, leaving no stone unturned.

 Future of social media in insurance